Conman Burglar Busted After Targeting 94-Year-Old with Fake Police Act

-He appeared at Huntingdon Law Court yesterday (Thursday) where he was sentenced to four years and two months in prison after previously pleading guilty to two counts of burglary including theft of £320 in cash and a mobile phone, as well as impersonating a police officer.
+Yesterday at Huntingdon Law Court, Anderson was sentenced to four years and two months after pleading guilty to two counts of burglary and impersonating an officer.
+He stole £320 in cash and a mobile phone.

-Detective Constable Lily Deacon, who investigated, said: “Anderson is a predator who is a threat to the elderly.
+Detective Constable Lily Deacon said: “Anderson is a predator who is a threat to the elderly.
 I am pleased we have been able to secure convictions and put him back in prison.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.